HI - I’m Robert.

-I’ve been coaching adults with ADHD since 2008.
+I’ve been coaching adults with ADHD for almost two decades.
 In my previous lives, I’ve been a History and English teacher at two leading Toronto private schools, had a wide range of of roles in the outdoor adventure industry, and continually looked for ways to make the world a cleaner, greener, kinder place.
 I have a B.Ed. from the University of Ottawa, a B.A. from the University of Toronto, and I’m a graduate of the University of Toronto Schools - one of Canada’s best-known high schools for gifted and high-performing students.
-I did my coach training with the ADD Coach Academy, and I’m a member of the ADHD Coaches Organization (ACO) and the Attention Deficit Disorder Organization (ADDA), and the International Coach Federation.
+I completed my coach training with the ADD Coach Academy in 2008, and I’m certified through the Professional Association of ADHD Coaches (PAAC).
+I’m also member of the ADHD Coaches Organization (ACO) and the Attention Deficit Disorder Organization (ADDA), and the International Coach Federation (ICF).

 my specialized training and experience with ADHD means:

 Like many of my clients, I was a super-smart, energetic kid who loved school and found it easy – until it got hard.
-But it wasn’t until 20 years later that I learned my experience as a student and in my early career was “textbook” ADHD.
+But it wasn’t until 20 years later that I learned my experience as a student and in my early career made me a “textbook” exemplar of a high-achiever with ADHD.

 At high school and later in university, I was frustrated that people who seemed no smarter that I were able to get their work done – while I was continually frustrated and overwhelmed.
 My self-confidence took a beating.